top of page

 A

 We strongly encourage women to participate in the roll of nurse, civilian, or camp support.
 These rolls are under-represented in Civil War living history, and we would love for you to help us tell the stories of the women who fought in their own way in a still very male dominated society.
 While hundreds of women did fight as soldiers, compared to the millions of men who fought, this percentage is rendered miniscule.
-If a female participant would still like to participate as a soldier, we will work with them to assist them in making as accurate a portrayal of this special historical occurrence as possible.
+However, if a female participant would still like to take the roll of a soldier, we will work with them to assist them in making as accurate a portrayal of this special historical occurrence as possible.

 O